 With high demand comes higher costs.
 International destinations are popular, but travel app Hopper reported that flights to Europe are about 36 percent more than they were this time last year.

 To get an automatic discount on your trip, consider opening a new card that offers a generous sign-up bonus.
 With it, you can save on summer travel, since the amount you earn will lower the overall price of the trip.

 For example, the Capital One Venture Rewards Credit Card has a 75,000-mile bonus.
 To get those extra miles, you need to spend $4,000 in the first three months from account opening.
 By purchasing two return tickets to Asia, each costing about $2,000, you would hit that minimum immediately.
-And since each mile may be worth up to 2 cents toward transfer partner travel, according to Bankrate valuations, the bonus is valued at up to $1,500.
+And since each mile may be worth on average 1.7 cents toward transfer partner travel, according to Bankrate valuations, the bonus is valued at $1,275.